If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 There are a number of pathways to link tamariki and rangatahi and their whānau or family to support and assistance, including:

-• iwi organisations
+• linking them with iwi organisations

 Family group conference where assistance may be required